ElyesKhechine/robolympix-2021-autonomous-athlete-robot/README.md

 # Autonomous Athlete Robot

-### RobOlympiX 2021, AerobotiX
+### RobOlympiX 2021, AerobotiX INSAT Club

 **Technologies:** C++, Arduino, SOLIDWORKS, Control System, Stability, PID, Odometry, I2C, Encoders, Servo Control, Differential Drive, Path Planning

 ## Introduction

-The "Autonomous Athlete Robot" project was undertaken as part of the RobOlympiX 2021 competition under the banner of AerobotiX.
-This endeavor aimed to develop advanced autonomous navigation algorithms for a two-wheeled differential drive robot capable of executing tasks such as shooting hockey pucks and throwing basketballs.
+This project is an endeavor aimed at developing advanced autonomous navigation algorithms for a 2-wheeled differential drive robot capable of executing tasks such as shooting hockey pucks and throwing basketballs.
+It focused on pushing the boundaries of control systems, stability, and robotics engineering.

 ## Project Scope

- The project was executed between October 15, 2021, and December 18, 2021, involving comprehensive research, development, and testing phases.
-Led by a team of 4 dedicated individuals, it focused on pushing the boundaries of control systems, stability, and robotics engineering.
+The project was executed between October 15, 2021, and December 18, 2021, as part of the RobOlympiX 2021 competition by a team of 4 members of AerobotiX INSAT Club.
+It involved comprehensive research, development, and testing phases.

 ## Technical Details